ciur/papermerge/docs/source/intro.rst

 What is Not a Document?
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Out of scope (at least for near future) are Office documents (ODT, DOCX, spreadsheets, presentations etc), text files (notes); these files are usually editable.
-In future Papermerge **might support Office documents** (ODT etc) in future.
+In the future, Papermerge **might support Office documents** (ODT etc).
 In such case support for office documents will be provided as external plugins/Addon.

 Papermerge is simply **not designed to store books**.
 Yes, you can scan a book and import it in Papermege, but again - this is not what Papermerge was designed for.